 - 1 (5 - ounce) container mixed greens

 - ¼ cup shaved Parmesan

-- Salad: Combine the shallot, Dijon and balsamic vinegar in a small bowl.
+- Combine the shallot, Dijon and balsamic vinegar in a small bowl.
 Slowly drizzle in the olive oil and whisk continually to emulsify the dressing.
 Stir in the maple syrup and season with salt and pepper.